Tenshin000/CogniPredictAD/README.md

 The acronym **SMC** refers to *Subjective Memory Concern*, i.e., cognitively normal (CN) subjects reporting perceived memory issues.
 Since predicting a subjective perception from objective data is not meaningful.
 So I reassign it based on the value it has in DX.

-Furthermore, we divide MCI into EMCI (Early MCI) and LMCI (Late MCI), assuming that DX_bl values accurately distinguish EMCI and LMCI when DX equals MCI.
+Furthermore, I divided MCI into EMCI (Early MCI) and LMCI (Late MCI), assuming that DX_bl values accurately distinguish EMCI and LMCI when DX equals MCI.
 This is because the division into EMCI and LMCI reflects the degree of cognitive impairment and the risk of progression to dementia.
 - **EMCI:** mild cognitive deficits, often detectable only with more sensitive tests.
 Lower or slower risk of progression to dementia.
 - **LMCI:** more marked and evident impairment, greater impact on daily life.
-Higher risk of progression to Alzheimer’s or other dementias.
+Higher risk of progression to Alzheimer's or other dementias.

-Therefore, we decide to keep them in the diagnostic prediction.
+Therefore, I decided to keep them in the diagnostic prediction.

 <figure id="fig:pie-chart-dx" data-latex-placement="H">
 <p><img src="doc/images/DX_pie_chart.png" style="width:48.0%" alt="image" />